 3. Canvass Online

 One of the best things about the internet and social media is the huge audience you can address at the same time through conference calls and streaming.
-Canvassing apps have built-in features that either allow these sorts of interactions within the apps themselves or let you schedule meetings on third-party platforms.
+Door to door campaigning apps have built-in features that either allow these sorts of interactions within the apps themselves or let you schedule meetings on third-party platforms.
 Even though the candidate is not doing conventional “door knocking”, there is still a conversational aspect to this kind of campaigning.

 4. Supplement Field Campaigning

 Despite its convenience, online canvassing is seldom used solo.
 More often than not, it is used in combination with traditional methods.
 Canvassing mobile apps enable you to cover the map more efficiently.
-Many of them have options for turf management: It involves both mapping the area of interest and cutting it into smaller divisions that can be assigned to individual volunteers or small teams.
+Many of them have options for turf management and field organizing: It involves both mapping the area of interest and cutting it into smaller divisions that can be assigned to individual volunteers or small teams.
 You can also chart optimized routes to cover the map more efficiently.

 5. Interact with Voters